avanwinkle/masseffect2/modes/README.md

   * If the mode fails, step the shot profile back one state
 * **[Thane](recruitthane/config/recruitthane.yaml)** - Ascend Dantius Tower
   * Light two ramps and count their hits
-  * When the ramps counter reaches a certain value (3 shots on the first play, 1 shot on repeat plays), light the orbit shots
+  * When the ramps counter reaches a certain value, light the orbit shots
+    * Counter needs 3 hits the first time this mode is played
+    * Counter only needs 1 hit on subsequent play attempts
   * Continue hitting ramps to build value
   * Hit either orbit to complete the mode and collect the value
 * **[Zaeed](recruitzaeed/config/recruitzaeed.yaml)** - Assault the Refinery